psi1703/otp-relay-psi/UPDATE-PIPELINE.md

 - **Application code deploy** for Python runtime files
 - **Portal UI deploy** for frontend files
-- **Help Docs deploy** for documentation content
+- **Help Docs / RTA Wizard guide deploy** for markdown guide content, screenshots, and generated wizard-guide JSON
 - **Server config deploy** for shell scripts, systemd units, and nginx template updates

 The core principle is simple:

-**Edit in GitHub → matching workflow runs on the Pi → only the intended part of the system is updated**
+**Edit in GitHub → matching workflow runs on the server → only the intended part of the system is updated**

+For Help Docs and RTA Wizard guide content, maintainers edit only `docs/help/*.md` and `docs/help/assets/`.
+The self-hosted runner handles the build and live sync automatically.